Table of Contents

 Shopping Tips

-• Markets: Visit the markets on Friday (Ulus Market – clothes, fabrics, leather goods, household items) and Saturday (Blue Market – food, fruits, vegetables, nuts, olive oil) for the best selection.
+- Markets: Visit the markets on Friday (Ulus Market – clothes, fabrics, leather goods, household items) and Saturday (the market informally called the “Blue Market” – food, fruits, vegetables, nuts, olive oil) for the best selection. (

 Travel Tips

-• Car Travel: Cars over 20 years old are allowed to enter Turkey and travel to Edirne.
+- Car Travel: Cars over 20 years old are allowed to enter Turkey and travel to Edirne.
 There is no ban that applies specifically to older cars.
+However, the driver must have resided outside of Turkey for at least 185 days in the past year to bring a vehicle in temporarily.